Azure-Samples/openai-end-to-end-baseline/README.md

 1. Choose **Existing** endpoint and select the one called *ept-chat-BASE_NAME*.

-1. Set the following Basic settings, and click **Next**.
+1. Set the following Basic settings and click **Next**.

    - **Deployment name**: ept-chat-deployment
    - **Virtual machine**: Choose a small virtual machine size from which you have quota.
 'Standard_D2as_v4' is plenty for this sample.
    - **Instance count**: 3.
 This is the recommended minimum count.
    - **Inferencing data collection**: Enabled

-1. Set the following Advanced settings, and click **Next**.
+1. Set the following Advanced settings and click **Next**.

    - **Deployment tags**: You can leave blank.
    - **Environment**: Use environment of current flow definition.
    - **Application Insights diagnostics**: Enabled

-1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the prompt flow, and click **Next**.
+1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the prompt flow and click **Next**.

 1. Click the **Create** button.